-Nextech offers this 3-module (2 virtual sessions and 1 self-paced module) virtual option for the Computer Science Fundamentals course.
-The workshop will provide an intro to computer science, pedagogy, overview of the online curriculum, teacher dashboard, and strategies for teaching “unplugged” classroom activities.
+This workshop is intended for K-5 teachers new to computer science or the newly revised Indiana Computer Science Standards.
+The workshop provides an intro to computer science, pedagogy, overview of the online curriculum, teacher dashboard, and strategies for teaching “unplugged” classroom activities (lessons without devices) as well as exploring the Indiana K-5 Computer Science standards and how the Code.org CS Fundamentals (and others) curriculum maps to them.
 Workshops will prepare teachers to teach the Code Studio courses for grades K-5.

 Eligibility and Pre-Requisites

 This workshop is for K-5 Computer Science Teachers, Media/Library Specialists, Resource/Tech Teachers, and General Education classroom teachers.

 - In-Person: Live workshops held at locations across the state

 - Virtual: Two synchronous sessions and one asynchronous session, offered over one or multiple days

 - Cost: $0

 - Monday, December 4 AND Thursday, December 7, 5:00PM – 7:00PM ET (virtual) –> Register Today!

 - Tuesday, January 16 AND Thursday, January 18, 5:00PM – 7:00PM ET (virtual) –> Register Today!

 - Monday, January 29 AND Wednesday, January 31, 4:30PM – 6:30PM ET (virtual) –> Register Today!